I am becoming convinced more and more every day that continuationism is not just a non-essential doctrinal issue for Christians.

 Again, someone is gonna say, “Fred, Fred, Fred.
 We are continuationists and we agree with you that Lou Engle is a wack-a-doodle.
 How can you possibly say continuationism has anything to do with this?”

 Look.
 The folks of this conference is specifically meeting together under the guise of a mutual, charismatic fraternity.
 They are laying aside key, theological talking points, talking points that mark the difference between biblical truth and soul damning error, for the very purpose of promoting their fraternity.

-Moreover, go back to Engle’s website and check out that “about The Call” page.
-Look at that massive header photo of thousands of young people packed into a stadium at one of their prayer rally things.
+Look at that massive throng of young people packed into a stadium at one of their prayer rally things.
 Thousands of other people all across the nation where Engle does his shtick will hear him say that doctrinal division from Catholics is sinful, and we need to love one another as brothers and sister in Christ in spite of any theological or doctrinal difference.